natebarksdale/natebarksdale.github.io/src/content/blog/2001-07-01-theme-park-theodicies.md

 description: George Saunders' _Pastoralia_ explores the absurdities and deeper truths of modern life through the lens of tragicomedy.
 Here, a young boy's struggle for identity and acceptance ultimately leads to profound questions about love and worth.
 emoji: 🤔
 tags:
+  - ✍️ Literature
+  - 🌆 Chicago
+  - 🌍 Culture
-  - ⚖️ struggles
+  - 🌀 Complexity
-  - 📖 literature
+  - ❤️ Kindness
-  - 🏙️ urban life
 haiku: |
   Voices lost in thought,
   Searching for truth in shadows,